jmp/f1cd/README.md

 A simple countdown timer for Formula 1® sessions.

-## testing
+## Running tests

     npm test

-## building
+## Building

     npm run build

-This creates a bundle at `dist/index.js` and copies `index.html` from the root directory to the same same directory.
-The contents of `dist` can then be deployed anywhere as a static website.
+A deployable site is generated under a `dist` directory.

-## demo
+## Demo

-The app is deployed to https://f1cd.netlify.app from the `master` branch.
+The site is deployed to https://f1cd.netlify.app from the `master` branch.